 Whisk together the remaining egg yolk and 1 tablespoon of water in a small bowl.
 Set aside.

-Bake the cookies, rotating the baking sheet halfway through, until golden brown on the edges, 16 to18 minutes.
-Let cool for 5 minutes on the baking sheet, and then transfer to a cooling rack to cool completely, about 10 minutes.
+Bake, rotating the baking sheet halfway through, until the cookies are golden brown on the edges, 16 to 18 minutes.
+Let cool for 5 minutes on the baking sheet, then transfer to a wire rack to cool completely, about 10 minutes.

 Store the cookies in a tightly sealed container at room temperature for up to 5 days.